HVAC Programs in Los Angeles

 Demand For HVAC Technicians in Los Angeles

-According to California’s Employment Development Department (EDD 2020), the demand for HVAC professionals is on the rise, particularly as the population increases across the state.
-Climate control systems are especially crucial in places like Los Angeles during the warmer summer months.
-The EDD also points out that HVAC equipment these days is growing more complex, thereby increasing the likelihood of malfunctions, repairs, or simple customer education on how to control thermostats.
+According to California’s Employment Development Department (EDD), the demand for HVAC professionals is rising, particularly as the population increases across the state.
+Climate control systems are especially crucial in places like Los Angeles during warmer summers.
+The EDD also points out that HVAC equipment is growing more complex these days, thereby increasing the likelihood of malfunctions, repairs, or simple customer education on controlling thermostats.

-Furthermore, California is relatively progressive when it comes to investments in renewable energy sources (e.g., solar, wind, natural gas).
+Furthermore, California is relatively progressive regarding investments in renewable energy sources (e.g., solar, wind, natural gas).
 This agenda, coupled with an overall concern for increasing energy efficiency in systems, makes the prospects for HVAC professionals in Los Angeles bright.

-In more granular terms, the Bureau of Labor Statistics (BLS 2019) found that across the country, openings for HVAC techs are expected to swell 13 percent between 2018 and 2028.
-This equates to 46,300 new jobs nationwide.
-That is more than twice the average growth rate anticipated in all occupations during that time period (5 percent).
+In more granular terms, the Bureau of Labor Statistics (BLS 2023) found that across the country, openings for HVAC techs are expected to swell 6 percent between 2022 and 2032.
+This equates to 23,000 new jobs nationwide.
+That is twice the average growth rate anticipated in all occupations during that time period (3 percent).

-And the growth of HVAC positions is expected to be even more robust in California according to the most recent data from CareerOneStop (2020), a data organization that is partnered with the US Department of Labor.
-CareerOneStop found that California-based openings in HVAC are poised to grow 20 percent between 2016 and 2026.
-With this anticipated addition of 3,530 new jobs across the Golden State—many of them in Los Angeles—there is expected to be ample opportunities in this field in the coming decade.
+And the growth of HVAC positions is expected to be even more robust in California, according to the most recent data from Projections Central (2023), a data organization partnered with the US Department of Labor.
+Projections Central found that California-based openings in HVAC are poised to grow 13.8 percent between 2020 and 2030.
+With this anticipated addition of 4,800 new jobs across the Golden State—many of them in Los Angeles—there is expected to be ample opportunities in this field in the coming decade.

-Finally, the BLS (2019) found that California is one of the top three employers in this field, with 29,650 HVAC technicians working.
-Impressively, the Los Angeles-Long Beach-Anaheim metropolitan area employs the second-most HVAC technicians of any city in the country at 9,450.
+Finally, the BLS (May 2022) found that California employs the most workers in this field, with 38,370 HVAC technicians currently working.
+Impressively, the Los Angeles-Long Beach-Anaheim metropolitan area employs the second-most HVAC technicians of any city in the country at 10,780.

 HVAC Technician Salary in Los Angeles